James Cockburn of Skirling: Career

 He was a son of William Cockburn of Skirling and Marion Somerville, perhaps a daughter of Lord Somerville.
 William Cockburn was involved in gold mining at Crawford Muir in the time of Regent Albany.
 James Cockburn became laird of Skirling when his older brother William Cockburn died in 1551.
 The estate included lands at Letham and a fulling mill near Haddington.
 James Cockburn leased some lands from the nuns at Haddington.

 When Mary, Queen of Scots anticipated travelling to York to meet Elizabeth I in July 1562, a number of lairds including James Cockburn of Skirling were invited to convene in Edinburgh to form her escort.
-She visited Skirling while on progress on 26 August 1563.
+After stayed at Cowthally Castle, Mary visited Skirling while on progress on 26 August 1563.
 James Cockburn and his brother-in-law Lord Herries were cautioners for the Earl of Huntly from 3 August 1565 to 17 April 1566.

 James Cockburn seems to have been an adherent of the Earl of Bothwell, and signed a document concerning Bothwell's property transactions on 26 October 1566 during Mary's visit to Jedburgh.
 James Balfour, who succeeded Skirling as keeper of Edinburgh Castle, also signed the document, an undertaking that Bothwell would buy the mills of Melrose from Alexander Balfour of Denmylne.

 Edinburgh Castle

 James Cockburn first appears in public affairs when he was appointed Captain of Edinburgh Castle in March and April 1567.
 French Paris said that Queen Mary asked him to deliver a coffer of her jewels to the laird of Skirling at Edinburgh Castle.

 Cockburn was a witness to some of the papers in the divorce of Bothwell and Lady Jean Gordon and one of his associates Thomas Craigwalls gave evidence.
+The elder Craigwalls had served as Bothwell's porter and worked in Edinburgh Castle at the time of the divorce, and the younger Thomas Craigwalls was also a servant of Bothwell.

 According to the Diurnal of Occurrents, the cannon of Edinburgh Castle saluted Mary and Bothwell on their return from Dunbar Castle on 6 May and Skirling gave the castle keys to his successor James Balfour on 8 May.
+He signed an acknowledgement that he had received the keys from the commissioners of the Earl of Mar as "Scairling, knycht".
 On 12 May, when Bothwell was made Duke of Orkney and Shetland, Skirling's cousin James Cockburn of Langtoun was knighted.